mubarak6969/DataScience/README.md

 3. Peak sales occur in November and December due to the festive season.
 4. Products P1234 and P5678 are the top sellers.
 5. Most transactions involve smaller quantities (1–3 items).

+## Lookalike Model: Customer Recommendations
+This project builds a Lookalike Model to recommend the top 3 similar customers for each customer in the dataset.

+### Files:
+- `FirstName_LastName_Lookalike.ipynb`: Notebook with the implementation.
+- `FirstName_LastName_Lookalike.csv`: CSV file containing the recommendations.

+### Steps to Run:
+1. Clone the repository.
+2. Install required libraries: `pandas`, `scikit-learn`.
+3. Open and run the Jupyter Notebook.